 - 7. Staff return my calls within 24 hours. - 11.
-Staff believe I can grow, change, and recover. - 12.
-My questions about treatment and/or medication are answered to my satisfaction. - 13.
+Staff believe I can grow, change, and recover.

+- 12. My questions about treatment and/or medication are answered to my satisfaction. - 13.
 I feel free to complain. - 14.
 I have been given information about my rights. - 15.
 Staff respect my rights. - 21.
 Staff are sensitive to my cultural background (race, religion, language, etc.). - 25.
 Staff treat me with respect.

-Statewide, 83% of the consumers rated their CRT programs favorably on the Respect scale.
-In the Northwest region, 96% of consumers rated their CRT program favorably on the Respect scale (significantly higher than the statewide average).
-In the Washington region, 71% of consumers rated their CRT program favorably on the Respect scale (significantly lower than the statewide average).
-Scores for the eight other CRT programs did not differ significantly from the statewide average for this scale (see Appendix V, Table 7).
+Statewide, 88% of the consumers rated their CRT programs favorably on the Respect scale.
+In the Orange region, 97% of consumers rated their CRT program favorably on the Respect scale (significantly higher than the statewide average).
+Scores for the nine other CRT programs did not differ significantly from the statewide average for this scale (see Appendix V, Table 7).